 Yet, you have other attributes that you probably don’t give yourself credit for.
 Maybe you are a great negotiator or manager and have success and even been singled out at your workplace or group for how well you handle certain situations and tasks.
 This is also a good quality that you should take pride in when giving yourself a pep talk.

-Stop Putting Limitations on Yourself If You Intend to Build Confidence
+Stop Putting Limitations on Yourself If You Intend to Change for the Better

 Everyone has their share of successes and failures.
 How many times have you attempted to do something and managed to boggle the attempt?
 After a few times, you or someone else may assume that you don’t have the brains, talent or skill to attempt that job or task again.
 Let me share a simple example.

 When I was young, my mother was sick and I wanted to help cook.
 I asked her how long to cook potatoes before mashing them.
 She gave me a time.
 I mashed the potatoes exactly at that time.
 Well, she forgot to tell me to test them if they finished cooking.
 What I made were mashed raw potatoes so terrible that even a neighbor dog that would eat anything refused them.
 This did not stop me from cooking later in life, despite quite a few horrible dishes that I still get teased about from time to time.

 What I’m getting at is if you label yourself a bad cook, you are too hard on yourself.
 It is not you that are a failure with cooking, but the recipes that you are using!
 When you don’t follow the recipe completely or the recipe lacks proper instructions, chances are your dishes will not turn out the way you hope.

 Try not to automatically expect failure because of prior bad experiences if you intend to improve confidence.
 Perhaps, you need to learn or practice more to sharpen those skills that can make all the difference when you attempt whatever it is again.

 Realize Personalities Are Different and Don’t Always Mesh Together